robert/robert.github.com/_posts/2100-01-01-kensington.md

 Connection: close
 ```

-This was good news - since KensingtonWorks was using HTTP it would be straightforward to fiddle with.
-But the most important part of the HTTP request was the part that wasn't there: authentication.
+Since there were no long, gibberish-looking tokens in the `/devices` request, it was pesos to pizza that the KensingtonWorks server was not protected by any kind of password or key.
+This meant that any program able to send HTTP requests to the server could perform the same actions as the official Kensington program that was sending those pings to `/devices`.

-Since there were no long, gibberish-looking tokens in the request, it was pesos to pizza that the KensingtonWorks server was not protected by any kind of password or key.
-This meant that any program able to send HTTP requests to the server could perform all of the same actions as the official Kensington program that was sending those pings to `/devices`.
-In particular, a malicious website controlled by an attacker could use JavaScript to send background HTTP requests to `http://localhost:9090`, without requiring the victim to interact with the page in any way.
+In particular, if the user used a web browser to load a malicious website controlled by an attacker, that website could use JavaScript to send background HTTP requests to `http://localhost:9090`, without requiring the victim to interact with the page in any way.
 The attacker wouldn't be able to read any data returned by KensingtonWorks because of *Cross-Origin Resource Sharing* (CORS) restrictions that prevent pages from reading responses returned from other domains.
-However, the KensingtonWorks server presumably has some endpoints for updating configuration settings, and the attacker can send requests to these with no problems.
-The attacker doesn't care that they don't get to see the responses, since the requests have already done the damage.
+However, the KensingtonWorks server presumably had some endpoints that updated configuration settings, and an attacker could send requests to these with no problems.
+The attacker wouldn't care that they wouldn't get to see the responses to these requests, since the requests themelves are what do the damage.

 This said, all I had so far was the `GET /devices` endpoint.
 This wasn't going to compromise any computers.
 I needed to find additional endpoints that would allow me to fiddle with the application's settings and cause some mischief.
 I clicked around KensingtonWorks and monitored Wireshark, trying to trigger more HTTP requests.
 But without any Kensington devices plugged the application was almost empty.